Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 Judge Edmunds did all of this without the formality of a trial, and despite the fact that not only do the official Treasury Department Certificates of Assessment show that outside the pretenses of this "show trial" even the government agrees that the Hendricksons owe no taxes for the years in question, but nowhere in the complaint or throughout all the filings in the case does the DOJ present a shred of evidence in support of its bare allegations.

-The IRS has been trying to suppress Hendrickson’s book since it first appeared.
-This latest effort is actually the fourth to make it into a courtroom.
-In each of the previous three, the DOJ itself asked the various courts involved to dismiss the agency’s suits once they were contested, but in this latest instance, the intensity of the IRS’s desire apparently overrode the DOJ’s better instincts.
+WHILE IT CONTINUED, this "civil lawsuit" assault was part of a long-running IRS effort to suppress Hendrickson’s book.
+In fact, this "lawsuit" was actually the fifth assault to make it into a courtroom.
+In each of the previous four, the DOJ itself asked the various courts involved to dismiss the agency’s suits once they were contested.
+Here, the intensity of the IRS’s desire apparently overrode the DOJ’s better instincts, allowing the affair to drag on for nearly five years.

 'Cracking the Code-...' shows that the application of the income tax is far more limited than most Americans believe.
 It demonstrates how key terms in the code such as “wages,” “employer,” “employee,” “trade or business” and “self-employment” are explicitly defined in the law in order to limit the income tax to benefits of federal privilege, such as dividends from federally-controlled corporations, and compensation paid to federal officeholders.
 Earnings unconnected with such privilege are not subject to the tax.
 Unaware of these special definitions, most Americans give the words their common meaning, fill out and sign their tax returns accordingly, and mistakenly pay taxes they do not owe.